signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="DTXHandling"></a>
 ## DTX Handling

 DTX (Discontinuous Transmission) handling can be enabled/disabled on per session basis, and is enabled by default (see the above session config file example).
-When enabled the following functionality expands the output packet stream to meet the required duration for each DTX occurrence:
+When enabled, the following functionality expands the output packet stream to meet the required duration for each DTX occurrence:

   - the Pktlib DSGetOrderedPackets() API reacts to incoming SID packets and inserts SID CNG (comfort noise generation) packets with adjusted timestamps and sequence numbers in the outgoing packet stream

-  - the media decoder specified for the session generates comfort noise from the SIG CNG packets
+  - the media decoder specified for the session generates comfort noise from the SID CNG packets

 A log file example showing incoming SID packets and outgoing DTX expansion is shown below in "Packet Stats Logging".

 <a name ="DTMFHandling"></a>
 ## DTMF Handling

+DTMF event handling can be enabled/disabled on per session basis, and is enabled by default (see comments in the above session config file example).
+When enabled, DTMF events are interpreted by the Pktlib DSGetOrderedPackets() API according to the format specified in RFC 4733.
+Applications can look at the "packet info" returned for each packet and determine if a DTMF event packet is available, and if so call the DSGetDTMFInfo() API to learn the event ID, duration, and volume.
+C/C++ ource code files included with the demo include DTMF handling examples.

 <a name="PacketStatsLogging"></a>
 ## Packet Stats Logging